 - Make sure that the learning space fosters group work by making sure sufficient space and enough chairs, tables, writing materials etc. are present.

-- Non-discrimination: while cultural diversity mimics situation in the CPPB working field and group work can aim at stimulating intercultural communication, there are potential risks to watch out for.
+- Non-discrimination: while cultural diversity mimics situations in the CPPB working field and group work can aim at stimulating intercultural communication, there are potential risks to watch out for.
 For instance, certain groups in society can be discriminated against and these social patterns can perpetuate in group work, even if the method requires participants to be seen as equals.
 Similar to discrimination of certain cultural groups in group work, one also has to watch out for discrimination against women.
-For instance, it can occur that that women do not get ‘pushed away’ in group work by neglecting their input and that hence negative experiences for women arise.
+For instance, it can occur that women get ‘pushed away’ in group work and their input is neglected.
 As gender equality is crucial in the work place and in the field, it should also be actively supported in training.

 - Cultural differences can arise in how people approach participatory approaches and collaborative learning.
 Some cultures can be more comfortable with hierarchical than consensual decision-making styles, for example.